Techtonica/curriculum/projects/take-home-problems/backend.md

 - https://data.sfgov.org/Housing-and-Buildings/Electrical-Permits-Contacts/fdm7-jqqf
 - https://data.sfgov.org/Housing-and-Buildings/Fire-Violations/4zuq-2cbe

-You can build a sqlite database containing the data set by running the commands below.
+You can build a Postgres database containing the data set by running the commands below.
 You're free to modify the database schema however you like or use a different database if you prefer.

 ### Setup